klebgenomics/Kleborate/README.md

 MLST assignment can also be achieved direct from reads using [SRST2](https://github.com/katholt/srst2):

-* Download the YbST and CbST allele sequences and profile tables from the [data directory](https://github.com/katholt/Kleborate/tree/master/kleborate/data) in this repository.
+* Download the YbST, CbST, AbST, SmST allele sequences and profile tables from the [data directory](https://github.com/katholt/Kleborate/tree/master/kleborate/data) in this repository.
 * Install [SRST2](https://github.com/katholt/srst2) if you don't already have it (`git clone https://github.com/katholt/srst2`).
 * Run SRST2, setting the `--mlst_scheme` and `--mlst_definitions` to point to the YbST or CbST allele sequences and profile tables.